backstreettoy/nullsafe/README.md

-**If you want to GET RID OF NullPointerException, you could try me prevent from NullPointerException raising.**
+**If you want to GET RID OF NullPointerException, you could try me.**